 - Larisa Vukoja, Sector for EU, Ministry of Finance, Croatia

 - Irena Kure, Budget Supervision Office, Ministry of Finance of the Republic of Slovenia

-Participants are expected to take an active part in the workshop activities.
-The success of the workshop is directly dependent on the participants’ active engagement in the discussions and group work.
+Participants were expected to take an active part in the workshop activities.
+The success of the workshop was directly dependent on the participants’ active engagement in the discussions and group work.

-Travel and accommodation costs will be funded for up to three officials per IPA II beneficiary country.
-Officials from other CEF constituency countries (and beyond) would have to obtain funding from their sending institution (or another donor) to cover these costs.
-No fee will be charged for the officials working in the public sector.
-Coffee breaks and meals during the workshop will be provided.
+Travel and accommodation costs were funded for up to three officials per IPA II beneficiary country.
+Officials from other CEF constituency countries (and beyond) had to obtain funding from their sending institution (or another donor) to cover these costs.
+No fee was charged for the officials working in the public sector.
+Coffee breaks and meals during the workshop were provided.